1989 Detroit Tigers season

+1989 Scorebook featuring the starting pitchers of the Detroit Tigers.
+Shown are (clockwise): Jeff Robinson, Doyle Alexander, Frank Tanana and Jack Morris.
+This item was sold exclusively at Tiger Stadium in Detroit, Michigan.

 The 1989 Detroit Tigers season was the team's 89th season and the 78th season at Tiger Stadium.
 The Tigers finished 59–103 and in last place in the American League East.
 It was the team's first losing season since 1977, the worst record in the Major Leagues, as well as (at the time) the franchise's second-worst season ever in terms of both losses (103) and win percentage (.364).
 It was also (at the time) the franchise's worst full 162-game season (those marks would be surpassed in 1996, 2003, and 2019).